IBNorm: Information-Bottleneck Inspired Normalization for Representation Learning: Experiment

 These results demonstrate that IBNorm enhances representation quality in large language models, yielding more predictive and generalizable representations.
 Further analysis of mutual information and token-level IB values in Appendix~\ref{app:expmi} confirms that IBNorm promotes representations that retain task-relevant information while suppressing nuisances, explaining the observed empirical gains.
+However, IBNorm shows some failure cases (see Appendix~\ref{LeaderboardI}).